Pinto1988/wealth-grower/README.md

 4. (Optional) Add **extra contributions** or set an **annual increase**
 5. Click **"Calculate"** to see the final amount and breakdown 📊

-📝 How to Use Wealth Grower
+# How to Use Wealth Grower

-🔹 1.
-Clone the Repository
-To download the project to your local machine, run the following command:
+To install and run the project on your local machine, follow these steps:

-sh
-Copia
-Modifica
+First, make sure you have Git installed.
+If you don’t have it, download and install it from https://git-scm.com/.

+Next, open a terminal or command prompt and run the following command to clone the repository:

 git clone https://github.com/Pinto1988/wealth-grower.git

-🔹 2.
-Navigate to the Project Folder
-After cloning the repository, move into the project directory:
+Once the download is complete, navigate into the project folder:

-sh
-Copia
-Modifica
 cd wealth-grower

-🔹 3.
-Open the Application
-Since this project is a simple web application, you can open it directly in your browser:
+Since this project is a simple web application, no additional setup is required.
+You can open the index.html file directly in your browser.

-Windows:
+On Windows:
-sh
-Copia
-Modifica

 start index.html

-Mac/Linux:
+On Mac/Linux:
-sh
-Copia
-Modifica

 open index.html

-🔹 4.
-Modify the Code (Optional)
-If you want to customize the project, open it with a text editor like Visual Studio Code:
+If you want to modify the project, you can open it in a text editor like Visual Studio Code:

-sh
-Copia
-Modifica
 code .
-🔹 5.
-Contribute to the Project (Optional)
-If you want to improve the application, follow these steps:

-Create a new branch for your changes: sh
-Copia
-Modifica
+To contribute to the project, create a new branch:

 git checkout -b feature-name

-Add and commit your changes:
-sh
-Copia
-Modifica
+Make your changes and save them.
+Then, add the changes to Git:

 git add .

+Commit them with a message:

-git commit -m "Description of the changes"
+git commit -m "Description of changes"

 Push your changes to GitHub:
-sh
-Copia
-Modifica

 git push origin feature-name

-Create a Pull Request on the repository to submit your contributions.
+Finally, open a Pull Request on the GitHub repository to submit your contributions.

-📌 Notes:
+Make sure you have Git installed to execute these commands.
+No additional software is required since the project runs directly in the browser.

+Enjoy coding!
+Feel free to contribute or report any issues.

 Make sure you have Git installed on your system to execute these commands.
 This project does not require a server; you can open the index.html file directly in your browser.